ChenPu2002/Medical_Chatbot/README.md

 # Online Health Enquiry Chatbot (STAT4011 Group Project)
 <br>
+Our GUI is mainly developed on Mac, thus, if you want to achieve better use experience, you may run it on Mac.
+In Windows, you may encounter some GUI window size issues, but the functionality of the chatbot remains unaffected.

-if you want to reproduce the project, you need to ADD OPENAI API KEY in .env
+If you want to reproduce the project, you need to ADD OPENAI API KEY in .env

 **Code description**
 - main.py used for run the project.